lcetinsoy/simple-indexer/Readme.md

 # Indexer

-A simple document seach.
-It needs to be improved.
+A simple document seach workingly poorly

 ## Todo

-1. First you must assess the tool and identify at least 3 drawbacks*
+1. Assess the tool and identify at least 3 drawbacks
-2. Then you must suggestion at least 1 improvement
+2. Suggest at least 1 improvement (the more the better)
-3. Optionnaly you can implement a RAG system
+3. Implement the suggestions and measure the improvements over the inital system
-3. Implement the improvements
+4. Optionnaly, implement a RAG system